marcoverpas/economia_monetaria/README.md

 ## Riferimenti bibliografici essenziali

+- G. Fontana e M. Setterfield, "Macroeconomics, endogenous money and the contemporary financial crisis: a teaching model", *International Journal of Pluralism and Economics Education*, 2009, 1(1/2): 130-147.
 - A. Graziani, *The Monetary Theory of Production*, Cambridge University Press, 2003.
 - W. Godley, M. Lavoie, *Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth*, Palgrave Macmillan, 2007.
 - J. M. Keynes, *The General Theory of Employment, Interest and Money*, 1936.